gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 the number of edge states crossing the Fermi level equals the bulk topological invariant.

-This is a deep result —
+This is a deep result:
 the bulk topology is manifest at the boundary.
 The interior of the material determines what happens at its surface.

 ---

 ## IV.
-The BKT Transition — Topology in Classical Systems
+The BKT Transition: Topology in Classical Systems

 Before the quantum Hall revolution,
 Berezinskii, Kosterlitz, and Thouless